-A Status Indian is exempt from paying the PST on a privately purchased vehicle providing the transaction is finalized on-reserve and the vehicle is delivered to the reserve.
+Private Purchase by aA Status Indian is exempt from paying the PST on a privately purchased vehicle providing the transaction is finalized on-reserve and the vehicle is delivered to the reserve by the seller.
 This must be noted on the bill-of-sale.
-The bill-of-sale and the purchaser's Certificate of

-Indian Status Identification Card must be presented to the motor licence issuer at the time of registration to be eligible for the exemption.
+The bill-of-sale and the purchaser's Certificate of Indian Status card must be presented to the motor licence issuer at the time of registration to be eligible for the exemption.